Reviews You Can Rely On

 Portability

-In a fast-moving world of constant traveling, remote work, and the endless quest for adventure, device portability can be a critical factor to consider when shopping for an external hard drive.
+In a fast-moving world of constant traveling, remote work, and the endless quest for adventure, device portability can be critical when shopping for an external hard drive.
 If you aren't planning on moving your drive, there's no reason to drop extra money on a shockproof device.
-Conversely, if you're always on the go, you need a drive that can be easily transported and may even have some added durability.
+Conversely, if you're always on the go, you need a drive that transports easily and has added durability.
 For this metric, we look at the physical attributes of each model in our review.

-The Samsung T7 and SanDisk Extreme Portable V2 are incredibly compact.
+The Samsung T7 Portable and SanDisk Extreme Portable V2 are incredibly compact.
 The V2 weighs 2.02 ounces and is 4" x 2" x 0.4".
-The T7 is a bit smaller than the V2 at 3.3" x 2.2" x 0.3", but the latter has a hoop for attaching to whatever you please with a carabiner or clip.
-Both of these models are SSDs, so they have an added degree of durability compared to the HDD models.
+The T7 Portable is a bit smaller than the V2, but the latter has a hoop for attaching to whatever you please with a carabiner or clip.
+These models are SSDs, so they have an added degree of durability compared to the HDD models.

 For many people, portability is key.

-If you're looking for a portable HDD, the Seagate Ultra Touch, Toshiba Canvio Basics, and Western Digital My Passport are all in the ballpark of 4.5" x 3" x 0.5" and around five ounces.
-To put things in perspective, we'd say these three models are about the size of a large wallet.
+If you're looking for a portable HDD, Toshiba Canvio Basics and Western Digital My Passport are in the ballpark of 4.3" x 3" x 0.5" and around five ounces.
+To put things in perspective, we'd say these models are about the size of a large wallet.

 external hard drive - with a rubberized coat and a hoop for attaching to a carabiner, the...